 Have kids scoop their pet’s food in the morning before they eat breakfast and at night before dinner.
 Ask them to monitor the water bowl and fill it if they are able to or alert a parent when it needs to be refilled.
 These chores help teach responsibility as well as getting kids used to a schedule of doing chores at a specific time.

-Have kids sort their clothing and identify what items would be a fit for fall weather and which ones can either be donated or put in a storage bin for next summer.
+Have kids sort their clothing and identify what items fit and are appropriate for the weather, and which ones can either be donated or put in a storage bin for next season.
 This teaches kids organization skills and helps keep clothing from being strewn across the room.

-1. Involved in dinner prep and clean up
+1. Help with meal prep and clean up

 Have kids set the table, assist in cooking dinner and clean up afterwards including dishes.
-Ask them to look up fall inspired dishes for dinner and make a list of the ingredients needed as well as locating the items in the store.
+Ask them to look up recipes for dinner and make a list of the ingredients needed.

-There are numerous fall yard chores that need to get done.
-Make it a family affair one Saturday and give everyone a task to help teach teamwork skills.
+Make yard work a family affair one Saturday and give everyone a task to help teach teamwork skills.
 At this age have them attend to simple tasks like watering the planets, pulling weeds and wiping down play equipment and lawn furniture.

 3. Room cleaning